cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/install_with_helm.md

 ### Installation

-To the AIO manager via Helm, add the repository to Helm and install the chart as show below:
+To the AIO manager via Helm, add the repository to Helm and install the chart as shown below:

 ```bash
 helm repo add cloudify-helm https://cloudify-cosmo.github.io/cloudify-helm